-Zechariah is the founder and sole member of Contingency Media.
+Zechariah is the founder and contributor of Contingency Media.

 When I was a young child, I wondered less about what I wanted to do, and more so dreamed about everything I possibly could do.
 And many things that I couldn’t possibly ever do.

 I learned about the tropics early on in my education, and thought about how great it would be if I could collect enough balloons to fly to Jamaica.
 This was before the movie Up, which only helped to reinforce that I wasn’t alone in my aspirations at the time.

 It’s no wonder that the Disney Pixar movie ended up giving me so much nostalgia.
 It captured some essence of that wonder to do the impossible.
 My dreams weren’t always so far fetched, but they were often quite grand.